manaschaurasia/Clique-Baits-Customer-Journey-Analysis/README.md

 Clique Bait isn't just your average online seafood store.
 Founded by Danny, a former digital data analytics expert, Clique Bait combines the worlds of seafood and data to deliver unique insights into customer behavior and digital marketing strategies.
 This project supports Danny’s vision by analyzing the store's dataset and uncovering actionable insights.

 ## 🗂️ Available Data
-We utilize five datasets to address various questions and perform comprehensive analyses.
+I utilize five datasets to address various questions and perform comprehensive analyses.
 These datasets include:

 * Users Table : Contains information about customers tagged via their cookie_id.